kuberlab/docs/docs/index.md

 ## Kibernetika Basics

-This tutorial provides a step-by-step guide to the initial setup of the  **Kibernetika.AI Machine Learning Platform**, which will help you run a sample application using a template from the catalogue.
+This tutorial provides a step-by-step guide to the initial setup of the  **Kibernetika.AI Machine Learning** environment, which will help you run a sample application using a template from the catalogue.

 ## Kibernetika Registration